Part III : Explaining metaphysics

 To say very roughly, the nature of the physical existence (the deep nature of physical entities) can be defined in this way:

-The physical universe is the trajectory of a visit of conciousness inside the mathematical universe.
+The physical universe is the trajectory of a visit of consciousness inside the mathematical universe.

 This explains how the physical world combines a mathematical description with a non-mathematical type of existence.
-Conciousness visiting the mathematical world, makes a choice of which path it will visit.
+Consciousness visiting the mathematical world, makes a choice of which path it will visit.
 But this way of choosing a specific path (physical universe) does not affect the path itself (it does not make up any intrinsic difference to universes that "exist" as compared to those who don't).
-This "choice process" and what the physical universe consists in, is but a behavior conciousness, a matter of how concious perceptions evolve.
+This "choice process" and what the physical universe consists in, is but a behavior of consciousness, a matter of how conscious perceptions evolve.

 However, while this may seem to agree with some spiritual teachings at a fundamental level, caution should be kept on what practical consequences may result, as many fuzzy reasonings made by spiritual authors, often lead to nonsense far from reality.
 The fact that reality is ultimately made of thoughts, does not imply that thoughts can control reality just by the force of fancy, that all problems can be resolved just by denying their existence and multiplying pious dreams and good intentions.
 For example, the past cannot be changed, no matter how regrettable it is or how if we wish to cancel it.

-Also, for mysterious reasons, we can notice that the commitment of conciousness to keep following the started path, is a very heavy one : our universe is very, very big, with very many living beings coming after each other and continuing the same adventure for many millions of years, as well as (probably) in many planets in the universe.
-This submits concious experience to heavy constraints from a complex network of influences: concious choices, mistakes, random events and diverse causalities.
+Also, for mysterious reasons, we can notice that the commitment of consciousness to keep following the started path, is a very heavy one : our universe is very, very big, with very many living beings coming after each other and continuing the same adventure for many millions of years, as well as (probably) in many planets in the universe.
+This submits conscious experience to heavy constraints from a complex network of influences: conscious choices, mistakes, random events and diverse causalities.

 It turns out that the laws of physics are made of different concepts and theories connected together, describing different aspects of physical reality.